crazyfactory/tinka/README.md

 - `npm run compile` will compile all of your sources to `/build`.
 - `npm run test` will run karma and test your code.
 Will also create a code coverage report at `/coverage`.

 You can exec `npm run compile && npm run test` to do this in one step.
 You may also set-up your IDE to do this for you.

-Tipp: There is also a `npm run compile-w` command which will watch and recompile your code every time you make changes.
+Note: There is also a `npm run compile-w` command which will watch and recompile your code every time you make changes.

 ## Code styles